The fastest way to check your online invoicing provider is from our self-service

 If you have previously received invoices based on estimated quantities, we will convert the actual metering data to the quantities actually consumed and adjust the invoices accordingly.

-Depending on the price package you choose, we will show either the readings or the amount of electricity consumed.
-You can see the readings in our self-service.
+Depending on the price package you have chosen, your invoices will show either the meter reading or the consumed amount of electricity.
+Meter readings can also be viewed in our self-service environment.

 The due date is usually 14 days from the date of invoice.
 You will find the exact payment term on your invoice.